-Every year, the Indian government sets a National Technology Day theme to unite and share all the technology day celebration.
-“Science and Technology for a Sustainable Future” was the National Technology Day 2019 theme.
+Every year, the Indian government sets a National Technology Day theme to unite and share all the technology day celebrations.
+“Science and Technology for a Sustainable Future” is the National Technology Day 2021 theme.
 On this day, the nation proudly remembers the achievements of its scientists.
 On this day, scientists are also awarded for their outstanding work.
 The award was instituted in 1999 by the Technology Development Board.
 Under this, 10 lakh rupees and trophy are also awarded.

 Important facts about National Technology Day

 – On 11 May 1998, the first domestically designed aircraft ‘Hans-3‘ was tested from Bangalore.

 – India also successfully test-fired the Trishul missile on the same day.

 – Operation Shakti (Pokhran-II) was also tested on 11 May 1998.

 At that time very few countries have nuclear power and after this test, India became the sixth country to join the nuclear club.

 – Every year, on this day, the Technology Development Board (TDB) India awards national awards to various individuals for their contribution to indigenous technology.

 Therefore, we can say that this day brings glory to the importance of science in our life day by day and also motivates us to adopt science as a field of career.